top of page

 Building stewardship

-Long-range maintenance, capital planning, and technical preservation for historic portfolios.
+- Long-range maintenance, and technical preservation for historic portfolios.

-Our team holds credentials as both professional Architectural Historians and Historic Architects — a combination that gives clients a single firm capable of managing research, regulatory navigation, and technical design without handing off between consultants.
-See FAQs for Preservation & Landmarks here.
+Our team meets the National Parks Service professional standards as both Architectural Historians and Historic Architects — a combination that gives clients a single firm capable of managing research, regulatory navigation, and technical design without handing off between consultants.

 WHO WE WORK WITH